What you need to know about FINTRAC

 What is FINTRAC?

 The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) is Canada's financial intelligence unit and anti-money laundering and anti-terrorist financing supervisor.
-It has a mandate to facilitate the detection, prevention and deterrence of money laundering and the financing of terrorist activities, while ensuring the protection of personal information under its control.
+It has a duty to help find and stop money laundering and financing of terrorist activities, while ensuring the protection of personal information under its control.

 This applies to all Canadian customers using Intuit's money service products, including Payments and Payroll direct deposit services.